-See the Federal Trade Commission’s website for more ways that scammers target unsuspecting people via text.
+See the website of the U.S. Federal Trade Commission (FTC) to learn about more ways that scammers target unsuspecting people via text.
 In the meantime, here’s a rule of thumb you should always remember:

 If you get a suspicious text but think it might be from a legitimate source, don’t reply to the text.
 Instead, contact the company using a phone number or website that you’ve confirmed is authentic.
 Never use the contact information in the text message.

-But if you have reasons to believe that the entity texting you is up to no good, not only should you not reply to that text, you also should consider reporting it.
+If you have reason to believe that the entity texting you is up to no good, not only should you not reply to that text, you also should consider reporting it.

 1. With Your Phone